Home » Course or Meal » Brandy Sauce (for Christmas Pudding and Other Sweets)

 Ingredients

-- good quality brandy 2 tsp to 2 Tbsp, as desired (I recommend 2 Tbsp)
+• 2 Tbsp brandy good quality, as desired (I recommend 2 Tbsp)

 Instructions

-- Whisk the egg yolks, cream and sugar in a pot over low heat.
+• Whisk the egg yolks, cream and sugar in a pot over low heat.
 Do not stop whisking and keep the heat low so that the custard doesn't curdle.
-Don't worry if it does, there's an easy fix.
+(Don't worry if it does, there's an easy fix-see notes.)

-- Continue whisking until the mixture thickens and becomes a sauce.
-(If you want to serve this to young children, remove some and add a drop of vanilla.)
+• Continue whisking until the mixture thickens and becomes a sauce.
 Add the brandy to your liking, from two teaspoonfuls to two tablespoonfuls (or more), but be careful not to add too much brandy or the sauce will become too runny.
 I used two tablespoonfuls.

 Notes

-- If you did happen to get any lumps or curdled sauce, simply us an immersion blender, or small blender to make the sauce smooth (I won't tell)!
+• If you did happen to get any lumps or curdled sauce, simply use an immersion blender, or small blender to make the sauce smooth (I won't tell!)
 I've never had it happen with custard, so if you follow my directions, you won't need the blender.

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.